mromeolisten/Azure_Kinect_R-D/README.md

 Next we wanted to have the ability to stream the data into another heavily used creative coding software package [Touch Designer](https://www.derivative.ca/).
 Touch Designer is a collection of nodes that allows developers to see step by step how they are processing data.
 This makes it a great tool for exactly this purpose as we want to take raw depth data directly from the Azure Kinect --> stream it into Touch Designer --> apply post VFX to the depth point cloud.

-To transfer the 3D data into Touch Designer we used a software called [Spout](http://spout.zeal.co/) which streams a data into Touch Designer as a Texture.
+To transfer the 3D data into Touch Designer we used a software called [Spout](http://spout.zeal.co/) which streams data into Touch Designer as a Texture.

 In this instance we grabbed the data and processed it to look almost like, what you would imagine, a 3D futuristic hologram.
 The combiniation of Raw depth data with our C++ code and the processing visual effects we apply using GLSL code in Touch Designer gives us the look we were going after.